Town of Newtown Food Scraps Recycling Program

 What is an ASP Composting Process?

-This upcoming project will use a “Aerated Static Pile (ASP) Composting” process.
-The ASP will be solar operated.
-The solar panel will control a 1.5 horsepower blower that is set to a timer.
+The “Aerated Static Pile (ASP) Composting” process uses a 1.5 horsepower blower that is set to a timer.
 The timer will run at designated intervals.
-The solar powered blower will be connected to rigid and flexible perforated piping that will push air through the composting pile.
+The blower will be connected to rigid and flexible perforated piping that will push air through the composting pile.
 This will allow us to maintain proper moisture and oxygen levels.
 It is important to maintain proper airflow for the microbial population, that breaks down the organic matter.

 Learn more about ASP Systems and Composting Here